 With the introduction of quality management according to ISO 9001 in 2001 the foundations were laid for a clearly structured architecture practice managed by the owners, with a permanent staff of between 50 and 60.
 The management and participation structure enables different generations to work well together and ensures that the architecture workshop functions continuously and at a high level of quality.

 In the years 2003 to 2014 Beat Engeler, Ernst Breiter and Beat Eyer were respected and successful members of the management team and at the same time partners in the firm.
 With their knowledge and their experience, they helped Christian Leuner to advance the restructuring process.
 In 2014 Timo Allemann (until 2020) and Ivo Weinhardt (until 2016) joined the management as new partners.
 They, too, provided Christian Leuner with daily support in implementing the mission statement that had been jointly defined in 2015 and in making its contents and values visible in the form of the buildings realised.

 Since 2017 Carol Gartmann, an economist with responsibility for the areas of human resources and finances, has augmented the management team and the shareholder bases.
-In 2020 she was followed by two architects: Simon Edelmann, who has been working for Fischer Architekten since 2012, and Mark van Kleef.
+She was followed by three experienced architects: Simon Edelmann and Mark van Kleef in 2020 and Gian Müller in 2022.
 The increase in the size of the management team allows Christian Leuner to devote more time to substantive themes within the projects.